repository-preservation/lcmap-spark/docs/index.rst

    # save calculation results
    save_to_cassandra(rdd2)

-   # shut down Spark cluster
+   # shut down Spark context
    sc.close()

 Apache Spark builds a directed acyclic graph of functions to be applied against the input data and only begins executing these functions when an action, such as saving data to Cassandra, is performed.